Georgia SR-22 Insurance: Cost, Rates, Duration, Filing, SR-22A, Non-Owner

 How do I get SR-22 insurance in Georgia?

-Buying SR22 insurance in Georgia is a pretty easy process.
-First, you must inform your existing insurance provider of that you need an SR-22 form filing.
+First, you must inform your existing insurance provider that you need an SR-22 form filing.
 They will ensure your current policy meets all of the state's requirements.
-Not all insurance companies will provide their customers an SR-22 because of the high-risk associated with that driver.

 SR-22 forms are filed electronically by the insurance company with the Georgia Department of Driver Services.
 Having an SR-22 typically comes with higher insurance premiums because the customer is now deemed a high-risk driver.

-By maintaining a clean driving record and showing responsible behavior on the road, with time,. your auto insurance rates will go down.
+By maintaining a clean driving record and showing responsible behavior on the road, with time, your auto insurance rates will go down.

 What is the Difference Between an SR-22 and SR-22A in Georgia?